Apocalyptic and post-apocalyptic fiction: Ancient predecessors

-The biblical myth of Noah and his ark describes the end of the corrupted original civilization and its replacement with a remade world.
-Noah is assigned the task to build the ark and save the lifeforms in order to reestablish a new post-flood world.
+The Biblical story of Noah and his ark describes the destruction of the corrupt original civilization and its replacement with a remade world.
+Noah is assigned the task to build the ark and save two of each animal species in order to reestablish a new post-great flood world.

 The Biblical story of the destruction of Sodom and Gomorrah also has post-apocalyptic elements.
 The daughters of Lot, who mistakenly believe that the destruction had engulfed the whole world and that they and their father were the only surviving human beings, conclude that in such a situation it would be justified - and indeed vitally needed - to have sex with their father in order to ensure the survival of humanity.
 Such situations and dilemmas occur in modern post-apocalyptic fiction.

-A similar story to the Genesis flood narrative is found in the 71st Chapter of the Quran.
-However, unlike the Biblical story, the Quranic account explicitly claims that the deluge was only sent to the tribe of the Prophet Nūḥ (نُوح) ("Noah" in Arabic), and therefore, the deluge did not engulf the entire world.
-While the Islamic narrative of Noah is not a true post-apocalyptic tale (as only Noah's tribe was affected and not the entire human race), it can nevertheless be read with post-apocalyptic themes since Noah builds the ark and escapes the destruction of his tribe along with a handful of the believers and the animals of his tribe.
+The Biblical Genesis flood narrative is retold in the 71st Chapter of the Quran;